cannatag/ldap3/docs/manual/source/tutorial_operations.rst

 The Compare operation is quite primitive: you can only provide a single attribute and a single value to test against.
 The operation returns ``True`` only if one of the values of the attribute is equal to the value provided.
 Only a single value can be used and no wildcard is allowed.

-.. note:: The only practical use of the Compare operation is when you, as an user with administrative role, want to check the password of another user without actually bind with that user's credentials.
+The only practical use of the Compare operation is when you, as an user with administrative role, want to check the password of another user without actually bind with that user's credentials.
 In this case you can test the value againts the ``userPassword`` attribute.
-Keep in mind the that this only works with the Simple Password authentication method, because for other methods the password may be stored in a different attribute, even outside the DIT.
-Also the password can be stored with some encryption mechanism.
-You must read the documentation of your LDAP server to see if the password can be successfully checked with the Compare operation.
+Keep in mind the that this only works with the Simple Password authentication method, because for other methods passwords may be stored in a different attribute, or externally to the DIT.
+Also passwords can (and should) be stored with some encryption mechanism.
+You must read the documentation of your LDAP server to see if passwords can be successfully checked with the Compare operation.